-<contact-subscription-status> = “invalid_filter”, when the Contact Subscription Function receives a SIP "488 Not Acceptable Here" response per [RFC4660] or when the Contact Subscription Function receives a SIP NOTIFY response per [RFC4660] with a event-reason-value of value "badfilter".
+<contact-subscription-status> = “invalid_filter”, when the Contact Subscription Function receives a SIP "488 Not Acceptable Here" response per [RFC4660] or when the Contact Subscription Function receives a SIP NOTIFY response per [RFC4660] with an event-reason-value of value "badfilter".

 <contact-subscription-status> = “not_found”, when the value of the “Subscription-State” header of the SIP NOTIFY contains the value “terminated” and the reason code is “noresource”, or when the Contact Subscription Function receives a “404 Not Found” error code, meaning that the contact could not be identified as a CAB User and the subscription is not active.